IMPROVING YOUR ON-TIME-IN-FULL (OTIF) SCORE

 In order to improve the OTIF score, let us first understand what causes a delayed and/or incomplete delivery.

-- Lack of real-time visibility of the shipments – Process of ensuring the driver is on track is very manually driven where the logistics coordinator calls up the driver/transporter to check on him.
+The process of ensuring the driver is on track is very manually driven where the logistics coordinator calls up the driver/transporter to check on him.

-- No solution to track market vehicles – With all the companies going for asset-light models for transportation, a very high percentage of deliveries happen via market vehicles.
+With all the companies going for asset-light models for transportation, a very high percentage of deliveries happen via market vehicles.
 In such cases, it is not possible to install a GPS device to get the real-time location of the shipment.

-- No actionable data on vendors’ performance – While we all agree that timely deliveries of shipments, especially long-hauls, are subject to factors beyond anyone’s control, there will always be some transporters who are regular defaulters, raising questions about their capabilities and seriousness.
+While we all agree that timely deliveries of shipments, especially long-hauls, are subject to factors beyond anyone’s control, there will always be some transporters who are regular defaulters, raising questions about their capabilities and seriousness.
 In the absence of transporter performance data, it becomes difficult to remove the poor performers from the system.

 How can technology help here?